Describe a memorable event in your life - Cue Card # 669

 Anyway, as if passing a hard test wasn’t enough of a problem, when I took the test, I was actually suffering from some really bad cough and fever.
 So, naturally, I thought that I wasn’t going to pass the test.
 But, luckily, to the best surprise of my life, I did pass the admission test, and I did manage to attend the University of my dream, far away from my home town.

 This event was memorable to me mainly because it was after this event I started to feel more confident, which I really lacked up until that point, about my life and its overall goals.
-Besides, it made me feel really happy and emotional because my years of hard works and efforts had finally paid off, even though none of my family members or friends believed that I could actually pass the test because of my illness.
-Finally, and probably very importantly also, it allowed me to explore my life and the world around me on my own, away from the comfort of staying at home with my parents, while studying at one of best universities in my country.
+Besides, it made me feel really happy and emotional because my years of hard work and efforts had finally paid off, even though none of my family members or friends believed that I could actually pass the test because of my illness.
+Finally, and probably very importantly also, it allowed me to explore my life and the world around me on my own, away from the comfort of staying at home with my parents, while studying at one of the best universities in my country.

 Living would be a rather boring affair if we didn’t have any important and memorable events in our life once in a while.
 Thankfully, I have also had a number of such memorable events in my life, and I will go ahead and share the story of one such event.

 Well, it all happened about 5 years from now when I had just started junior college.
 Naturally, I was quite excited, upbeat and enthusiastic about starting a new college because it had allowed me to meet new people, make new friends, and learn about new environments.